Keyword: (not provided).

 However, the other 2 are gold.

-What this report shows: What search queries your website is showing up for and the corresponding impressions received, average position and CTR.
+- What search queries your website is showing up for

 You can do your analysis in GA but I like to pull it down to Excel.